You are listening to the Sean Hannity Radio Show Podcast.

 He had an amazing life and career almost second to none.

-But I just want to tell you my personal story with him, and and I I tweeted out today that he's one of America's great patriotic warriors.
+And I tweeted out today that he's one of America's great patriotic warriors.

-I am such a stronger fighter today, and by the way, I have a big message about all of my irredeemable, deplorable friends out there.
+And by the way, I have a big message about all of my irredeemable, deplorable friends out there.

 If you want what you voted for in November and the agenda that you voted for to stop America's precipitous decline, you better understand that the deep state is now doing all they can to destroy this president.

-You better understand the media, they've gone way beyond trying to delegitimize Donald Trump into a category as they they just are trying to destroy the presidency of Donald Trump.
+You better understand the media, they've gone way beyond trying to delegitimize Donald Trump into a category as they just are trying to destroy the presidency of Donald Trump.

-They've never gotten over it, been screaming for impeachment from day one.
+Been screaming for impeachment from day one.

 By the way, Maxine Waters is out there today with a new conspiracy theory.